 Fireflies Dusk To Dawn Music Festival

 If I have, to sum up, the festival in few words, it would be that it is not every day that you get to hear such diverse and deep music.
 There are musicians who create music, who have devoted themselves to music.
 Who is keeping a lot of traditional music alive?
 And others who are a lot of new age experimental music.
 It’s the music that can keep you wide awake through the night.
 And makes you resonate with nature that is spread wide around you in the space.

 Look at the repertoire that we got to hear at this year’s festival that happened this Saturday.
 The beginning was done with Nadaswaram.
 You could see some magical fingers playing the Shehnai.
 There was Padmanabha’s Veena recital that left the audience asking for more.
 There was Puje Kunita the folk dance of Karnataka that got the audience dancing to the traditional folk with Dhol.
-There was Australian Jazz completely enthralling the space.
+And there was Australian Jazz completely enthralling the space.
 There was Portuguese guitar group that had interesting compositions on Adivasis and their development programs.
 There were fusion groups who left you in complete awe.

 Kabir Songs – My favorite

 My most favorite performance was by Shabnam Virmani and Dipta Bhog, who sang the songs of Kabir in traditional Malwa style.
 Shabnam was enchanting and was equally well supported by Dipta.
 She explained the verses of Kabir in simple English before she sang each piece.
 And then both of them sang with such ease.
 I was amazed at the way they were able to bring every emotion in their voice.
 The simplicity of their folk singing actually made a huge connect with the audience.
 Even those who did not understand the language.
 Somewhere saying that we are all simply human beings at the core.
-And somewhere down the line, we have complicated ourselves.
+And somewhere along the line, we have complicated ourselves.

-I am not sure if their songs are available in the market.
+I am not sure if their songs are available on the market.
 My google search did not yield anything.
 But if anyone knows where to source it, I would love to have it.

 Bauls from Oikyotaan